 Your Hibiscus should never be left standing in water.
 As with most plants, Hibiscus are subject to root rot if they are left to stand in water.
 You must avoid this at all costs.

+Your hibiscus will need daily watering in warm weather.
+But once the weather cools, your hibiscus needs far less water, and too much water can kill it.
 Provide soak and dry watering as needed throughout the growing season during hot weather.

 During the cooler winter months, only water your Hibiscus when the soil has become dry.